Heading To San Francisco

 By the time we had read the small flashing signs and really started to worry, we had passed the “no return” point on the bridge.
-Driving through the automated gate, we figured that our license plate would trigger some bill to show show up to the rental car company and at some point in the future a wildly inflated charge would be sent to us by the rental company.
+Driving through the automated gate, we figured that our license plate would trigger some bill to show show up to the rental car company.
+And at some point in the future a wildly inflated charge would be sent to us by the rental company.

-While we were there, never did see the Golden Gate bridge with no fog clinging to some part of it.
-On our first day wandering about the wharf area, we were amazed at the number and variety of coats and fleece for sale at incredibly cheap prices.
-Figuring we were ok with the windbreakers we had brought with us, we passed by for the first few days but the cold and the damp finally convinced us that we indeed did need one more layer to be comfortable in San Francisco in the fog.
+While we were there, never saw the Golden Gate bridge with no fog clinging to some part of it.
+On our first day we wandered about the wharf area.
+We were amazed at the number and variety of coats and fleece for sale at incredibly cheap prices.
+We figured we were ok with the windbreakers we brought with us.
+So we passed by for the first few days.
+But the cold and the damp finally convinced us that we indeed did need one more layer to be comfortable in San Francisco in the fog.

-Using a Hop-On-Hop-Off bus (“HoHo”) two day pass let us get a good overview of the major attractions including a night tour.
-This was supplemented with a day pass for the trolleys, so we could try both lines, hanging out like a silly tourist as the trolleys went up and down the hills of San Francisco.
+Using a Hop-On-Hop-Off bus (“HoHo”) two day pass let us get a good overview of the major attractions.
+We even got a night tour.
+This was supplemented with a day pass for the trolleys.
+We tried both trolley lines, hanging out like a silly tourist as the trolleys went up and down the hills of San Francisco.

 San Francisco Hotel